-Before kids, my husband, Colin, and I used Valentine's Day as a good excuse to dress up and take ourselves out to a restaurant for a fancy dinner.
+Before kids, my husband and I used Valentine's Day as a good excuse to dress up and take ourselves out to a restaurant for a fancy dinner.
 I'll never forget the year of the great Valentine's Day blizzard, when, undeterred by dumping snow, we donned snow pants and winter boots over our fancy clothes and trekked down to the local trattoria for a cozy, most memorable dinner on that Day of Love.

-These days, with two young kids, Amelia and Angus, we're much more inclined to save money and stress and stay in the cozy confines of our own home.
+These days, with two young kids, we're much more inclined to save money and stress and stay in the cozy confines of our own home.
 Valentine's Day has become more of a family affair, celebrating our love for one another, and we make the most of it by planning and making the meal together.

 My kids helped choose the recipes for this Valentine's Day dinner menu.
 The recipes come together quickly for an easy (but special!) weeknight meal.
 We'll make the chocolates ahead of time, the weekend before, when there's a little more time to make a mess.